Sara Aboobacker: Writing style and themes

-Aboobacker's books largely focus on the lives of Muslim women living in the Kasaragod region, bordering the Indian states of Kerala and Karnataka.
+Sara's books largely focus on the lives of Muslim women living in the Kasaragod region, bordering the Indian states of Kerala and Karnataka.
 She focuses on issues of equality and injustice within her community, critiquing patriarchal systems within religious and familial groups.
 Her writing style is direct and simple, and she has stated that she prefers a realist approach to literature, prioritizing the expression of social concerns over stylistic embellishments.
 Her books have dealt with complex subjects such as marital rape, communal and religious violence, and individual autonomy.

 Published works and adaptations

 In 1981, Aboobacker published her first article, an editorial on communal harmony, in a local monthly Kannada-language magazine, Lankesh Patrike.
 Following this she began writing stories and novels, focusing on her own community, the Beary people, a Muslim community living across parts of the Indian states of Karnataka and Kerala.

 Aboobacker is most well-known for her first novel, Chandragiriya Theeradalli (1981), which was later translated into English by Vanamala Vishwanatha as Breaking Ties and into Marathi by Shivarama Padikkal in 1991.
 The novel was initially published in serialised form in a local monthly magazine, Lankesh Patrike, and later republished as a novel.
 It focuses on the life of Nadira, a young Muslim woman attempting to assert independence first from her father, and later, from her husband.
 Chandragiriya Theeradalli has been adapted for the theatre, with a script written by Roopa Koteshwar being produced in 2016.
 In 2019, a district court ruled in favour of Aboobacker in a suit she had filed for copyright infringement against the makers of the film Byari.
 The film had won the Swarna Kamal Award at the 59th National Film Festival in 2011.
 The District Court found that it was based primarily on Aboobacker's book, Chandragiriya Theeradalli and that the producers had not obtained her permission to adapt the book for their film.

 Her novel, Vrajagalu (1988) is currently being made into a film produced by Devendra Reddy, titled Saaravajra.
 The film stars actress Anu Prabhakar Mukherjee as the protagonist, Nafisa, and traces her life from childhood to old age, as she navigates marriage, and divorce within the Muslim community in Kasargod.

 From 1994, Aboobacker has been publishing her works under her own publication company, Chandragiri Prakashan.